Sigma Designs: Home AV Networking

 In June 2011, Sigma announced an “Ultra-Thin Set-Top Box” reference platform named Skini that provides over-the-top content along with over-the-air and cable functionality.

 Home control

 Sigma Designs develops and markets the Z-Wave protocol for home control.
 Z-Wave is a wireless radio frequency communications technology designed for control and status reading applications in residential and light commercial environments.
 Z-Wave has an alliance and more than 1,500 interoperable products in a certification program.
 On May 23, 2011, Sigma announced Japanese manufacturer Mitsumi as a licensed second source for Z-Wave technology.
 The company secured Verizon as a partner, with the telecom giant expected to roll out home control and security services through Z-Wave in the fall of 2011.

+Color 400

+The SDC 400 — is a IBM-PC-compatible graphics card designed by Sigma Designs to compete with the EGA.
+It offers all the capabilities of a CGA card and also supports three new display modes: 80×30 text, 80×50 text, and 640×400 graphics with 16 colors.
+The card contains two 8 KB ROM chips; one contains 8x8 and 8x16 fonts for text modes, and the other contains 6 KB of BIOS code and an 8×16 font for 640×400 graphics mode.
+It supports: